Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Security and Privacy in Eye Tracking and Implications for Virtual Reality

-As most of the works that provide formal privacy guarantees add a considerable amount of noise to the data, this affects the performance of the utility tasks negatively.
-When real-time interaction is not needed and the utility task is limited to data mining, privacy protection from formal methods by adding noise is reasonable; however, especially in applications that require a real-time working capability, the amount of noise necessary for a privacy guarantee can significantly deteriorate the user experience.
-Taking this into consideration, researchers proposed solutions by underlining the importance of real-time and practical use by trying to limit the amount of noise introduced to real-time gaze data while still reducing the risk of re-identification.
-David-John et al.~\cite{David-John_TVCG21} presented a privacy protection method by utilizing spatial and temporal downsampling of gaze positions along with additive Gaussian noise when streaming the data.
-The findings of the authors show that when proposed methods are applied, re-identification rates drop significantly, without a formal guarantee, while the performance of gaze prediction as a utility task is minimally affected.
-In another work, Fuhl et al.~\cite{fuhl2020reinforcement} proposed training reinforcement learning agents by maximizing the rewards for utility tasks (e.g., expertise prediction, document-type classification) and by minimizing them for privacy tasks (e.g., gender detection, person identification).
-The authors' approach outperforms privacy protection by using generative adversarial networks (GANs) and differentially private manipulation; however, their approach works in a probabilistic way meaning that it does not guarantee privacy in a formal manner, and is most appropriate when specific risks and adversary models are known and not expected to change.
+As most works that provide formal privacy guarantees add considerable noise to the data, this negatively affects the performance of utility tasks.
+When real-time interaction is not required, and the utility is often limited to data mining, privacy protection through formal methods by adding noise is reasonable.
+However, especially in real-time applications, the amount of noise necessary for a privacy guarantee can significantly deteriorate the user experience.

+Considering this issue, researchers proposed solutions by emphasizing the importance of real-time and practical use, aiming to minimize the amount of noise introduced to real-time gaze data while also reducing the risk of re-identification. \cite{David-John_TVCG21} presented a privacy protection method by utilizing spatial and temporal downsampling of gaze positions with additive Gaussian noise when streaming the data to decrease the granularity of the eye-tracking data.
+The findings show that re-identification rates drop significantly when proposed methods are applied, without a formal guarantee, whereas the performance of gaze prediction as a utility task is minimally affected.
+In another work, \cite{fuhl2020reinforcement} proposed training reinforcement learning agents by maximizing rewards for utility tasks (e.g., expertise prediction, document-type classification) and by minimizing them for privacy tasks (e.g., gender detection, person identification) to balance the privacy and utility.
+This approach outperforms privacy protection by utilizing GANs and differentially private manipulation; however, it also operates probabilistically, meaning that it does not formally guarantee privacy and is most appropriate when specific risks and adversary models are known and not expected to change.